datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 ### Aspect Versioning

-Currently, [aspect versioning](/docs/advanced/aspect-versioning.md) uses 0 as the latest aspect version.
+Currently, [aspect versioning](/docs/advanced/aspect-versioning.md) uses 0 as a mutable placeholder for the latest aspect version.
 We would have to find a way to get around this or provide a different, deterministic identifier for a specific aspect version if we aren't able to reference a single fixed integer for the aspect versions.

+We don't necessarily have to overhaul the versioning approach here, as all we need is a way of uniquely identifying the aspect instance that is to be changed.
+We don't need to rely on numerical version ordering for this, but something will need to be added as the general aspect level to allow for this new functionality.

+Whatever is done, the most important thing is that changes can be isolated at the metadata storage level, whether through locking, transactions or Cassandra LWTs.

 ### Performance

 There are some significant performance drawbacks for most of these designs, as they will involve an extra hop between the client and DataHub.
 Things will get even worse if the aspect updates are under heavy contention.

-#### Performance under contention
+#### Under contention

 This approach would suffer a lot under high contention.
 Let's say:
 * the time sending a request from client to gms and receiving response is `x`